mathworks/beyond-the-label/README.md

 1. Click on the checkbox to accept outside source code.
 2. To access the files, click ``Save and Open``.

 ## Step IV.
-Verify Your Environment and Setup Your Exercises
+Setup Your Exercises

-To verify that your environment is correctly set up for the exercises:
+To set up for the exercises:
-1. In the MATLAB Online Command Window: >> setup
+1. Click the Open in MATLAB Online button.
+This should open a MATLAB Online session and add contents of this repo to your MATLAB Online session
-2. Confirm that the welcome message is display
+2. Open TableOfContents.mlx and run the file

 ## Try Out the Exercises!